NutriBoom: Plot

 In the cold open, Jake sets up an elaborate trap to get a pigeon to fly out of the office, only to have it backfire immediately when the pigeon flies into a fan.

 Jake Peralta (Andy Samberg) is visited by Bill (Winston Story), the NutriBoom representative that made him sign the contract, who reminds him of his contract.
 Tired of NutriBoom, Jake and Charles Boyle (Joe Lo Truglio) decide to face the heads of NutriBoom.

 At the headquarters, Jake is notified that he has to pay $10,000 to end the contract or be a benefactor for the company, which he refuses.
-They decide to infiltrate NutriBoom to find evidence behind the possible homicide of the CEO David Stovelman's wife Debbie, with the help of Jay Chandrasekhar, who is forced to be the face of NutriBoom's ads.
+They decide to infiltrate NutriBoom to find evidence behind the possible homicide of the CEO David Stovelman's wife Debbie, with the help of comedian and filmmaker Jay Chandrasekhar (playing himself), who is forced to be the face of NutriBoom's ads.
 However, they find that Debbie (Kate Butler) is alive and secretly running the organization, having paid a private company to make her disappear and avoid federal investigation.
 She taunts Jake that the company has no actual proof of their activities and that she will never be arrested.
 She bribes him to back down, but he refuses and reports her to the FBI.
 NutriBoom starts surveilling Jake and Amy Santiago (Melissa Fumero) to intimidate them.

 Meanwhile, Amy officially becomes Sergeant and begins her course by teaching new recruits on the precinct.
 However, she finds one of the recruits, Gary Jennings (Drew Tarver) very annoying and an upbeat overachiever.
 Seeing that he is a version of herself during her early days, Amy tries different ways to avoid Gary, to no success.
 She consults Rosa Diaz (Stephanie Beatriz), Terry Jeffords (Terry Crews), and Gina Linetti (Chelsea Peretti) for further suggestions, but they all fail or backfire.
 Raymond Holt (Andre Braugher) advises her to listen to Gary's ideas, like he did with her.
 Eventually, Amy apologizes to Gary for her behavior and decides to listen to him more.